 OK, so if you’re having problems with your GPU, you will have problems watching videos, especially if your browser set to render using GPU acceleration.
 By default, Edge takes advantage of GPU acceleration, but this can be changed to the software.

-Again, navigate back to the Settings area of Microsoft Edge, but this time, you will want to click on System from the category section found on the left.
+Again, navigate back to the Settings area of Microsoft Edge, but this time, you will want to click on System and Performance from the category section found on the left.
 You should now see three options after selecting System, but we will be focusing on Use hardware acceleration when available.
 Click the toggle button to turn it off.

 Should that option fail to work, then how about we turn off hardware acceleration from within Internet Options.
 Going this route will remove this feature for all web browsers and not just Microsoft Edge, so please keep that in mind.